 Amenities that deliver premium experiential luxury

 Searching for that perfect laid-back, barefoot vibe?
 This beachfront playground promises long uninhibited days spent with sand between the toes.
-Casa Malca is an idyllic place where the only rule is to kiss the water once a day.
+Casa Malca beach hotel in Tulum is an idyllic place where the only rule is to kiss the water once a day.
 The rest is to enjoy and relax.

 Bask on the white sands by the sea on one of the hotel’s gorgeous beach beds.
 Cool off with a swim in the crystal-clear Caribbean Sea or in the large outdoor pool that is lined with iridescent blue tiles and boasts incredible ocean views.
 Discover the wellness centre with its underground swimming pool, which also functions as a steam bath.
 It has a James Turrell-inspired light installation that illuminates with stunning alternating colours.